radicore/radicore/README.md

 - 👋 Hi, I’m @radicore
-- 👀 I’m interested in roblox games and programming
+- I’m interested in chess and coding small projects / continuing large ones in Python / Lua
-- 🌱 I’m currently learning coding and (sound space) map data, JavaScript, Python and Lua!
-- 📫 How to reach me: discord - NitroFun#9604
+- How to reach me: discord - n1trofun

 <!---
 radicore/radicore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.